Matb85/elevator-simulator/README.md

 Features of the web app
 - can handle as many elevators and as many floor as you'd like
-- allows to change most of the algortihm's settings
+- allows changing most of the algorithm's settings

 The structure of the web app:

 1. The canvas
-   - it is a html table that has 3 + n columns, where n is the number of elvators
+   - it is an HTML table that has 3 + n columns, where n is the number of elevators
    - the 1st column shows the number of the floor
-   - the 2nd column shows how many poeple are waiting for an elvator on each floor
+   - the 2nd column shows how many people are waiting for an elevator on each floor
    - the 3rd-(3+n-1)st columns show where each elevator currently is
-   - the las column shows how many people are expected of arrive on each floor
+   - the last column shows how many people are expected to arrive at each floor
 2. The sidebar
-   - allows to start, stop and reset the algorithm
+   - allows starting, stopping and resetting the algorithm
-   - allows to generate passengers (also automatically)
+   - allows generating passengers (also automatically)
-   - allows to change the algorithm's settings (click the button to actually apply the settings)
+   - allows changing the algorithm's settings (click the button to actually apply the settings)

-## Run the project in the command line
+## Run the project on the command line

-Inside ./src/algorithm/index.test.ts there is a sample test wher eone can easily play with the algo through the command line
+Inside ./src/algorithm/index.test.ts there is a sample test where one can easily play with the algo through the command line

-1. Install NodeJS v20 or newer
+1. Install Node.js v20 or newer
 2. Install dependencies

 ```bash